brandonblau/BioBox/README.md

 	![pic3](https://github.com/brandonblau/BioBox/blob/master/Resources/pic3.png?raw=true)
 Tip: Be aware that restoring the disc image to the SD Card can take some time.
 Probably a lot longer than you think.
 My Mac took 3 hours 27 minutes to restore on an 16GB SDXC card.

-[Windows]

---Insert windows instructions
+#### Windows SD Card Install
+Download Win32DiskImager from [here](http://sourceforge.net/projects/win32diskimager/)
+Download BioBoxOS Image from [here]()

+1. Insert the SD card back into your computer.
+2. Head to the start menu or screen and type "disk management."
+Open the disk management program and find your SD card in the list.
+3. Right-click and delete all the partitions on your SD card.
+When it's empty, right-click on it and format it (it doesn't matter what filesystem you format it to, your computer just needs to recognize it).
+4. Open Win32DiskImager again and browse for your image file.
+Select your device from the Device dropdown just as you did before.
+5. Click "Write" to write the image to the SD card.
+6. When it finishes, eject the SD card and re-insert it into your Raspberry Pi.
+When you boot it up, it should be in the exact same state it was in when you first cloned the SD card.

 ### Download software and dependencies.

-  1. Format the SD Card.
-  2. Downlaod the Linux distribution.
-  3. Mount the SD Card.
-  4. Put the SD card into the Raspberry Pi 3.
+  1. Put the SD card into the Raspberry Pi 3.
-  5. Connect the Raspberry Pi to the internet and find the IP address.
+  2. Connect the Raspberry Pi to the internet and find the IP address.
-  6. ssh into the Raspbery Pi 3.
+  3. ssh into the Raspbery Pi 3.
 ### Setup the SlackBot
   1. Create a slack account and group.
   2. Create a slack bot.